✦ My Life is a Lamp ✦ My Home is a Lighthouse

 Every person is bound by their own sin.
 How does Jesus make us free?
 What freedom comes to us through Jesus Christ?
 What is my eventual relationship with Jesus Christ?

-4-7 Hope — God Has Provided Everything I Need for the Future
+4-7 Hope — God Has Provided Everything I Need for My Future

 1. What earthly hope is yours through Jesus Christ?
 2 Thessalonians 2:16-17; Hebrews 6:11-12, 10:22-23; 1 John 3:3